ardaklc0/ardaklc0/README.md

 <h2><a href="https://academic.oup.com/mind/article/LIX/236/433/986238">I PROPOSE to consider the question, ‘Can machines think?’</a></h2>
 <h3 align="left">Hi 👋!
 My name is Arda and I'm a software/hardware lover, from Türkiye.
-A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.</h3>
+Life can only be understood backwards; but it must be lived forwards.</h3>

 ###